 - Creating their own accurate models, which consumes plenty of time.

-Using Revit families, architects and engineers can complete higher quality designs in less time.
+Using Revit families, architects and engineers can complete higher-quality designs in less time.
 Micro-fulfillment center providers can simplify the design process by providing accurate Revit models of their components, and they get a marketing benefit in return.

 Revit Family Creation Prevents Clashes and Change Orders

 When there are change orders in a project, someone stands to lose money.
 Depending on the contract terms, their extra cost is absorbed by the contractor or the owner, or split among both.
-Change orders often cause conflict and project delays, and the best solution is not letting them happen in the first place.
+Change orders often cause conflict and project delays, and the best solution is not to let them happen in the first place.

 Many change orders are the result of conflicting specifications or equipment locations during the design stage.
-Preventing this was more difficult with conventional 2D software, since overlapping components were not always evident.
+Preventing this was more difficult with conventional 2D software since overlapping components were not always evident.
 However, modern design software such as Revit includes clash detection functions:

 - For example, if a plumbing engineer specifies a pipe that crosses an air duct by accident, the error is detected and notified automatically.

-- Clash detection is very useful when designing a micro-fulfillment center, since there are many components in small spaces.
+- Clash detection is very useful when designing a micro-fulfillment center since there are many components in small spaces.

 - An MFC saves space by using picking robots instead of human workers and forklifts, but this also means the dimensions involved are smaller.